SebastianBerc/Repositories/README.md

 $repository->update($model, ['banned' => false]);
 ```

-Delete the model from the database:
+delete the model from the database:

 ```
 // Definition: